karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-1.md

   </files>
 </package>
 ```
+- The ``<id>`` setting is added and set to a unique identifier.
+This identifier is used to
+install and uninstall the template package.
+- The ``<version>`` needs to be set to a valid NuGet version number.
+- The ``<packageType>`` setting needs to be set to ``Template``.
+- The ``<files>`` setting is excluding all binaries generated by the compiler from the NuGet package.

 ## **1.3.
 Installing the templates package**

 Template packages are represented by a NuGet package (.nupkg) file.
 Like any NuGet package, you can upload the template pack to a NuGet feed.
-The ``dotnet new -i`` command supports installing template pack from a NuGet package feed or your local filesystem.
+The ``dotnet new -i`` command supports installing the template package from a NuGet feed and from your local file system.

 - To install a template from a NuGet package stored at nuget.org:
 ```bash